age-of-elements/age-of-elements/README.md

 ```
 Set permissions with `chmod ug+rw startup` and `chmod o+x startup`.
 ### Start the Game
-In the `~/ldmud/bin` directory start the game, then connect to the game.
+In the `~/ldmud/bin`, find the driver binary and your startup script.
+Start the game, then connect with telnet.
 ```
 ./startup &
 telnet localhost 7680